Now Accepting submissions for 2017

-The 2016 COMMFFEST (Community Film Festival) will celebrate 11 years from October 11-16 screening in movie theatres and exhibition spaces, presented yearly by a group of dedicated volunteers.
+The 2017 COMMFFEST will celebrate 12 years from October 10-16 screening in movie theatres and exhibition spaces, presented yearly by a group of dedicated volunteers.
 COMMFFEST a charitable corporation makes its home in one of Toronto’s most fast growing, economically diverse neighbourhood, Old Town Toronto, where many languages are spoken and where memorable films like Robcob; Cinderella Man, Chicago, X-Men, The Hurricane, and Against the Ropes were created.

 COMMFFEST mission statement:

-To advance education by raising the cultural, artistic and aesthetic expression of the community and to advance the public’s appreciation of the arts through related artistic workshops and panel discussions, while promoting the works of filmmakers and artists alike.
+To advance education by raising the cultural, artistic and aesthetic expression of communities and to advance the public’s appreciation of the arts through related artistic workshops and panel discussions, while promoting the works of filmmakers and artists alike.

-In 2015 COMMFFEST harmonized the disciplines of film, music, art, theatre connecting the human experience to public exhibits with forums for dialogue about social issues and cultural exchanges.
-This year promises to be a more dynamic event
+COMMFFEST harmonizes the disciplines of film, music, art, theatre connecting the human experience to public exhibits with forums for dialogue about social issues and cultural exchanges.
+This year promises to be a more dynamic event.

 The programming: The films are chosen by a jury of professionals from a globally solicited call for submissions.
 Once chosen, the programming is created to generate discussion around specific world events and themes, provoking dialogue and acceptance of others and their concerns.